kevin-held/cs465-fullstack/README.md

 Reflection
 How has this course helped you in reaching your professional goals?
 What skills have you learned, developed, or mastered in this course to help you become a more marketable candidate in your career field?

-I know clearly grasp the concept of what exactly full stack development means.
+I now clearly grasp the concept of what exactly full stack development means.
 Before this class this that term was just a fancy qualification I saw on jobs in my field.
 Being able to add this course to my resume will improve my chances of getting jobs which list fullstack as a desired skill.